tkhamez/eve-srp/README.md

 # Neucore connector boilerplate example

+- Install dependencies with `composer install`.

-Copy `config/config.dist.php` to `config/config.php` and adjust values.
+- Copy `config/config.dist.php` to `config/config.php` and adjust values.

+- Add any URL you need in `config/routes.php`.

-If you need groups from Brave Core to secure routes, see `Bootstrap::enableRoutes()` and enable the appropriate middlewares.
+- If you need groups from Brave Core to secure routes, see `Bootstrap::enableRoutes()`, enable the appropriate middlewares and configure your roles in `config/security.php`.